Project Management for the Agentic Stakeholder

 This is the part of the PMP curriculum I could not have known I would need.
 The 2016 exam did not have a chapter on managing an agent that responds to a system prompt, that inherits behavioral protocols through a reference chain, that needs feedback loops to improve, that has its own failure modes when its context drifts.
 None of that vocabulary existed in the form it has now.
 But the underlying disciplines, the ones the curriculum spent weeks teaching me, transferred almost without modification.

 This is not a stretch I came to on my own.
 When I scoped out the mapping between PMP and Systems Prompt Engineering inside the methodology, the analysis landed on the same conclusion under its own momentum: the PMP’s Stakeholder Management area reframes cleanly for the agentic case, and the instruction system that governs the agent is, structurally, a stakeholder management plan for a stakeholder the curriculum did not have to consider.
-That finding has been sitting in the methodology’s backlog archive for weeks before I put it in a sentence here.
+That finding has been sitting in the methodology’s backlog archive for weeks.
 The reframing is in the record; I am describing it, not inventing it.

 Traditional project management manages one kind of stakeholder; this work manages two.
 The instruction system that governs the agent is not a side artifact; it is the project management plan for the second stakeholder.
 CLAUDE.md is a stakeholder communication document.
 The session-start command is a stakeholder onboarding protocol.
 The feedback files are a stakeholder feedback channel.
 The version updates are stakeholder change management.